 The Real-Time Coaching Gap

-Most sales teams are stuck at Layer 2: recording and analyzing calls after the fact.
-But your competitors have moved to Layer 3: real-time coaching during the call.
-This post breaks down the three layers of sales intelligence, the invisible cost of 'I'll have to check on that,' and why adoption by design beats post-call analysis every time.
+This blog breaks down the three layers of sales intelligence, the invisible cost of 'I'll have to check on that,' and why adoption by design beats post-call analysis every time.

 Recording Calls Was the 2020 Advantage.
-Real-Time Coaching Is the 2026 One.
+Real-Time Sales Coaching Is the 2026 One.

 "How was the discovery call with the Fintech prospect?"